wangyipengw1p/VHDL/README.md

 - [VLSI design](https://www.tutorialspoint.com/vlsi_design/index.htm)

 ## VHDL or Verilog?
-To be a great digital designer, I guess we should handle **both**, as well as system C, [Chisel](https://github.com/freechipsproject/chisel3/wiki) etc. But which one to begin with?
+To be a great digital designer, I guess we should handle both, as well as system C etc. But which one to begin with?

 "To learn HDL as a IC designer, please first forgrt everything you've learned as a C or MATLAB programmer", Quoting my instructor.
 I would recommand undergrads major in IC design to learn VHDL first.
 Because its structed and rigorous style could help you better understand the circuit and get rid of the C-programming style while designing hardware.
 But for those who just want to, for example,  build a small demo on FPGA and say goodbye to HDL, Verilog is much easier to handle.